shubhamatkal/Figmatest/README.md

   # Home Dashboard Design

   This is a code bundle for Home Dashboard Design.
-The original project is available at https://www.figma.com/design/qUvAUJN2jLMNkZy9X054Mv/Home-Dashboard-Design.
+This is generated using figma make

   ## Running the code